Master of Arts in Teaching

 - Grade point average of at least 2.75 in a Bachelor's degree, or 3.00 in Master’s program;

-- A combined GRE score of 290 or better with a 3.7 on the writing assessment; a minimum Miller's Analogies Test score of 380, or a passing score (established by the TN State Department of Education) on a PRAXIS II Specialty Area Content or knowledge exam for the Tennessee teaching endorsement sought.
+- A combined GRE score of 290 or better with a 3.7 on the writing assessment, or a minimum Miller's Analogies Test score of 380.

 - To be eligible for the job-embedded clinical experience (alternate pathway), candidates must present proof of content knowledge for the endorsement sought through completion of a degree in the content area or submission of a passing score on the PRAXIS II specialty area content or core knowledge exam for the Tennessee teaching endorsement sought.